electrichive/waggledance/index.md

 ## The Plan
 ### Level 1: Intro (2 - 6 weeks)
 Try programming to figure out if a programming career is right for you.
-1. Pick a first programming language (1 day)
+Step 1: Pick a first programming language (1 day)
-2. Work through a short intro programming course (14 - 45 days)
+Step 2: Work through a short intro programming course (14 - 45 days)
-3. Decide if you actually want to become a professional programmer (1 - 7 days)
+Step 3: Decide if you actually want to become a professional programmer (1 - 7 days)

 ### Level 2: Beginner (3 months - 2 years)
 Follow a program to learn and develop useful skills in programming.
-4. Research and pick an in-depth learning program (1 - 2 weeks)
+Step 4: Research and pick an in-depth learning program (1 - 2 weeks)
-5. Work through the learning program.
+Step 5: Work through the learning program.
 (3 months - 2 years)

 ### Level 3: Intermediate (3 - 5 years)
 Get a programming job, and continue to improve your skills.
-6. Self-teach while you prep and apply for jobs (1 month - 12 months)
+Step 6: Self-teach while you prep and apply for jobs (1 month - 12 months) Step 7: Use your work to improve your skills (1+ years).
-7. Work and get good at your job.
-(1 - 3 years)
-8. Get a better job doing the kind of work you want to do (2-5 years)

 ### Level 4: Advanced (1 lifetime)
-9. Do good in the world; hack the planet (1 lifetime)
+Step 8.
+Do good in the world; hack the planet (1 lifetime)

 # Level 1 - Step 1
 ## Pick a First Programming Language (1 day)